-This spring, 2017, the UUA informed St. John’s Unitarian Universalist Church that our church now belongs to a growing number of UU congregations who are working to restore environmental sustainability and justice in our community and in our world.
+In spring of 2017, St. John’s Unitarian Universalist Church became accredited by the UUA as a GREEN SANCTUARY CHURCH.
+We now belong to a growing number of UU congregations who are working to restore and showcase environmental sustainability and justice in our community and in our world.

-As a recognized Green Sanctuary, we live with a deep awareness of our climate crisis and the deep environmental injustices of our time.
-We commit to four practices, grounded in Unitarian Universalist principles:
+Being a Green Sanctuary is a way we can work toward a vision of healthier more sustainable future.
+We are deepening our awareness of the climate crisis and the environmental injustices of our time.
+We commit to the following four practices grounded in Unitarian Universalist principles:

 - Worship and Celebration: As we work together towards a cleaner, more just and sustainable world, worship inspires our work and reminds us of what is most sacred and most true.

 - Religious Education: Our workshops and programs for all ages shape attitudes and build practices that are sustainable and spiritually-grounded.